 - a.
 Any person may refer a possible Act of Misconduct by a student or student organization.
 The referral must be written and provided to the Office of Student Conduct.
 All referrals should be submitted as soon as possible after the event takes place.
 Each referral must include: - i.
 The name of student(s) referred if known; - ii.
 A description of the conduct alleged to violate the CSC; - iii.
 The name of the complaining individual; - iv.
-The date the alleged violation was discovered; and - v.
-The date of the referral. - b.
-Upon receipt of a referral, the Office of Student Conduct will review the referral to determine whether there is enough information present to proceed.
-If there is insufficient information to substantiate the referral, or if it fails to allege an actual violation of the CSC, additional information may be requested, or the referral will be dismissed.
+The date the alleged violation occurred; and - v.
+The date of the referral.